142-1105, Narmada, Red Sun City, Estate of Subsector Duke Darius Ingersoll

 The Duke turned to Atopia again offering her his arm.
 “Congratulations, Captain,” he said as he guided her down the steps.
 “I hope you’ll pardon my old-fashioned ways, but many a newly-minted noble has been victimized by weak knees on the descent.”

 Atopia smiled broadly at that.
-“I would never so dishonor the Imperial Navy,” she said.
+“I would never so dishonor the Imperial Navy, your grace,” she said.
 “But I thank you, all the same.”

 “I would like to see you for tea tomorrow, if your schedule allows,” said the Duke as he released her arm.
 “It’s more for my wife than me, of course.
 Most of the assembled Peerage will be departing Narmada for their homes tomorrow, now that the Subsector Moot is ended, and she always comments that the mansion seems so dreadfully quiet the day after.”